bluesatunsw/groundstation/frontend/README.md

 # React frontend

-Refactor of frontend to use React to make the UI workable.
+Frontend for providing all user-level instructions to the groundstation; initial setup (i.e. hardware) not included.
+The frontend is built as a React app using ReactDOM/Router, served using NodeJS and written in Typescript.
+Material UI is also used a bunch.

+(CHECK OUT THE REFERENCES AT THE BOTTOM OF THIS README!)

+## Using the frontend

+The frontend is broken up into three columns, with controls in the leftmost column, targeted satellite parameters + encounter info in the middle, and hardware/system parameters on the right.
+Run ``npm start`` (after following installation steps) and the frontend will begin to be served at ``http://localhost:3000/``.

+Note: most of the frontend is automatically disabled until the backend is detected.
+By default it should run at ``http://localhost:4999``, but if port 4999 is occupied for some reason it may be elsewhere.
+In this case, just set the port in the system parameters column.

+## Installing the frontend

-## Installation of nodejs 16
+### Installation of nodejs 16

 By default node will be installed as version 10 if you install via apt on Linux.

+If you are running the groundstation software on Windows or macOS, just make sure you downloaded the right thing from the website, but bear in mind that this entire project is meant to run on Debian on a Raspberry Pi.

 To get the newest version:

 Install build tools if you don't have them already